 Benefits of Cold Fermentation

 Let's summarize what we've learned so far.
-Slow, cold fermentation leads to better browning, improved structure, and bubblier, softer, and chewier crusts with a more complex flavor.
+Slow, cold fermentation leads to better browning, improved structure, and bubblier, softer, and chewier crusts with more complex flavor.

 On top of that, cold fermentation, when done properly, makes the dough easier to work with and stretch...meaning more circular pizzas and minimal tearing.